murobar2/ECE470Project/README.md

 ECE 470 - Introduction to Robotics Final Project
 Team Members: Raymundo Muro Barrios, Joaqin Malik, and Jakob Leiva
 Hello!
 Welcome to our README.
 This will include an in-depth and intuitive summary of our codebase.
-For now, its empty!
+For now, it's a work in progress!
-Make sure to come back next update for a more detailed experience where we will get a chance to wow you with our big brians and introductory knowledge of robotics.
+Make sure to come back next update for a more detailed experience where we will get a chance to wow you with our big brains and introductory knowledge of robotics.

 # Rover main script